-Make informed decisions about travel options
+Make informed decisions about travel during the pandemic

 Before you make any decisions about travel or house sitting, it’s important that you refer to reliable and trusted sources of information and keep yourself updated about developments around the world where the virus is still impacting decisions.